Mshra/Mshra/README.md

 ###

--> I'm a 3rd year undergraduate student at Delhi Technological University, India.<br>-> I am currently learning Web Development.<br>-> I am also highly interested in ML/AI, Business and Startups.</p>
+-> Currently learning Machine Learning and how computers work from ground up.

 ###